cellux/zz/README.md

 There are a couple of example programs in the [zz_examples](https://github.com/cellux/zz_examples) Git repository.

-Once you have the `zz` tool, you can fetch and build the examples and their dependencies (recursively) using the following command:
+Once you have the `zz` tool, you can fetch and build the examples and their dependencies (recursively) with the following command:

 ```
 zz get github.com/cellux/zz_examples